Victoria Powers, Attorney at Law

 Katherine is a shareholder in the law firm of Toole, Powers & Griffin, P.A.
 She graduated from the College of the Atlantic in 2000 and the University of Maine School of Law in 2008.
 Prior to joining the firm she clerked for a superior court judge in Ketchikan, Alaska and worked for Disability Rights Maine and Legal Services for the Elderly.
 She is a native of Maine and lives in Portland.

 Jeannie M. Thomason, Paralegal

 Jeannie Thomason has been working as a Paralegal to Victoria Powers since 2000 and has over 30 years of legal experience in the areas of workers’ compensation, civil litigation, family law, estate planning, probate proceedings and elder law.
 Her responsibilities include drafting estate planning documents and assisting clients in the administration of decedent estates, guardianship and conservatorship estates, and gathering documentation for long-term care MaineCare applications.
 She also assists Victoria in the everyday management of ward estates in which Victoria is the guardian and/or conservator.
 Jeannie is a graduate of Westbrook College, a native of Maine and lives in Harpswell with her husband.

 After many years of planning, Mary retired from the firm on March 31, 2018.
-She is currently participating in the firm on an Of Counsel basis but is no longer involved in the day-to-day operations of the firm.
 Before she left Mary said, “I will miss all of my wonderful, inspiring clients, but I am confident that they will find kind, competent legal services with Victoria and Katherine.”
 We are excited for Mary’s next chapter as she travels with her husband and enjoys her family.
 As one of the first specialists in Elder Law, her service to the profession has been significant and we feel very blessed to have had the joy of working together for so many years.